99designs/aws-vault/USAGE.md

 * `AWS_ASSUME_ROLE_TTL`: Expiration time for the `AssumeRole` credentials.
 Defaults to 1h
 * `AWS_FEDERATION_TOKEN_TTL`: Expiration time for the `GetFederationToken` credentials.
 Defaults to 1h

+## Backends

+You can choose among different pluggable secret storage backends.

+By default, Linux uses an encrypted file but you may prefer to use the secret-service backend which [abstracts over Gnome/KDE](https://specifications.freedesktop.org/secret-service/).
+This can be specified on the command line with `aws-vault --backend=secret-service` or by setting the environment variable `export AWS_VAULT_BACKEND=secret-service`.

-## Configuring Keychain Password Prompting Time
+### Keychain Password Prompting Time

 If you're looking to configure the amount of time between having to enter your Keychain password for each usage of a particular profile, you can do so through Keychain: